What Can A Collection Agency Do To Me In Canada?

 What Should You Expect When Dealing With A Collection Agency?

-Now that you are aware of what a collection agency can do to you, what is the process of dealing with them like?
-Dealing with these collection agencies can be very intimidating and knowing a bit about what their process looks like can help you become a little more comfortable when working with them.
+Dealing with these collection agencies can be intimidating, and understanding the process can help you become more comfortable when working with them.

 What Should You Do If Your Debt Is Sold To A Collection Agency?